-- Sustainable culture: Translate our strong focus on CSR and sustainability culture to our external brand. - o E.g. We work with the CFA Institute to support industry training and education.
+- Continue to invest in our sustainable culture: We have made significant progress in building a sustainability-focused culture within and throughout our firm, and it will remain a top priority as it is now embedded in our Employee Value Proposition. - o E.g. We work with the CFA Institute to support industry training and education.
 BNPP AM and the CFA Institute launched an e-learning primer to build ESG skills and increase sustainability knowledge and awareness.
 This is part of an ongoing partnership with the CFA institute that started with the award-winning Sustainable Investing Gameshow.

 The e-learning module is available to BNPP AM's clients and staff, and was jointly developed with CFA Institute.

-- Bold stewardship: Maintain and build our position as a stewardship leader with robust and credible policies and outcomes.
-Build our focus on policy advocacy.
-Enhance collaboration with investment teams. - o E.g. Our Governance and Voting Policy underpins our strategy, leading us to vote against management about 30% of the time.
+• Maintain our Bold stewardship Approach: Over many years, we have seen tangible results from our bold stewardship strategy.
+We strive to build our position as a stewardship leader with robust and credible policies and outcomes, including our work on policy advocacy.
+We will continue along this path - engaging directly, and in collaboration with other investors - across a range of topics, and reporting our results E.g.

+Our Governance and Voting Policy underpins our strategy, leading us to vote against management about 30% of the time.
 Our voting covers more than 90% of our holdings by value each year and we vote at around 1,900 annual general meetings (AGMs).
-We modified our policy to use our voting rights to help achieve our climate change, biodiversity \square diversity commitments (e.g.: we opposed 50% of director elections based on our gender diversity policy).
+We modified our policy to use our voting rights to help achieve our climate change, biodiversity & diversity commitments.
 We have a strong 90% average support to climate change proposals and each year we file shareholder proposals on climate lobbying.

-This has been recognised externally for instance, BNPP AM ranked 3rd among 68 of the world's largest asset managers in the ShareAction Voting Matters 2022 report for our voting on social and environmental resolutions. - Science-led and transparent: Underpin ESG methodologies with robust scientific and academic models, with data and control processes.
+• Produce Science-led and transparent Research: We draw on robust scientific and academic models and frameworks to inform our thinking, underpinned by strong data and control processes.